pramslam/IndieGameCon/docs/website.md

 IGC has been an annual event in Eugene, Oregon since 2013, and is run by Bitforest, a non-profit organization sponsored by Innovate Oregon.
 Directed by Ted Brown and run by volunteer tech and game dev professionals, it’s an expression of the inclusive game community in Eugene and beyond.

-Purchase Tickets Here!
+Signup as a Contributor, Volunteer, or Buy a Ticket on Eventbrite or Facebook
-- Link to buy tickets, eventbrite
+- Link to buy tickets

 What kind of things will be at Indie Game Con?
 - More detail on what Indie Game Con is about TODO
 - What does "indie" mean?
 - Who should come to indie game con?

-Join our slack!
+Join our slack and mailing list
 - Link to our slack
+- Link to mailing list

 When and Where
 - Saturday & Sunday, November 9 & 10